safrio/rails-project-lvl1/README.md

 # <div></div>
 ```

-Also it can generate forms by Struct's structure:
+Also it can generate forms with data model:
 ```ruby
 User = Struct.new(:name, :job, :gender, keyword_init: true)
 user = User.new name: 'rob', job: 'hexlet', gender: 'm'